davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 So yeah, Raft has a lot of things going for it.
 But I wouldn't be here writing this if I thought this mean Paxos had nothing going for it either :)

-Raft has certainly made this understandability situation better, but in my reading, Raft is more of a recipe than an insight &mdash; a feat of factoring more than a completely new way to look at the consensus problem.
+Raft has certainly made this understandability situation better, but in my reading, Raft is more of a recipe than an insight &mdash; it's a feat of factoring more than a completely new way to look at the consensus problem.
 I respect that, but when I study an algorithm, what I usually want to get out of it is to find a crux: what is the tricky problem at the heart of the algorithm, and what’s the trick we chose for solving it?
 For example, binary search uses the idea of eliminating half the remaining search space in one step; Dijkstra’s algorithm is about exploring the shortest remaining segment you know of so far; what’s that idea for a consensus algorithm like Raft or Paxos?
 Neither paper exactly answers that, but Paxos gets much closer to the crux than Raft.

 This is because Paxos, unlike Raft, is layered around a small, simple, insightful algorithm, which the paper calls the *Synod* algorithm in keeping with its “parliaments” theme.
 Whether or not you ever design a full consensus system (few people will ever need to), I still think the synod algorithm is worth learning if you want to have a strong foundation in distrubted algorithms.